 The team was created by action of the Board of Supervisors in September 1995 to act as a resource during natural or man-made disasters, including floods, earthquakes, transportation accidents, and collapse of structures including buildings, bridges, trenches and dams.

-The Waste Management Division is responsible for administering zero waste programs and solid waste collection franchises for the unincorporated areas of the County, the CUPA program regulating hazardous waste operations, and provides staff to the Marin County Hazardous and Solid Waste Joint Powers Authority.
+Welcome to the Waste Management Division of the Marin County Department of Public Works.
+The Division is responsible for administering zero waste programs and solid waste collection franchises for certain unincorporated areas of the County and provides staff to the Marin County Hazardous and Solid Waste Joint Powers Authority (Zero Waste Marin).

 Building Maintenance Division